jackybourgeois/interactive-telemetry-for-design/README.md

 - **Adopting Predictions**:
     - Click on a block in the AI timeline and then on 'adopt' to apply the prediction to the ground truth timeline.
+    - This is the active learning part: based on the confidence the model has (visualised by red-green gradient on Ci timeline), users are adviced to annotate the most uncertain parts first and can decide when to stop annotating.
     - **Note**: This action overrides any overlapping user-annotated blocks, so use it cautiously.

 - **Model Training Constraints**: